NEW MOON - Chodesh - Explained!

 'all flesh shall come', is referring to the Feast of Unleavened Bread

-The Feast of Unleavened Bread is delimited by two annual sabbaths,
+The Feast of Unleavened Bread is delimited by two annual rest days,

 observed on the 15th and 21st of the first month.
 These appear to be